seedcase-project/team/entries/onboarding.md

 4. [Design documentation](https://seedcase-project.org/design/)
     - The design documentation covers stakeholders, design decisions, software architecture, data architecture, and more.

-If something is unclear to you, you are more than welcome to reach out to the other team members.
+If something is unclear to you, you are more than welcome to reach out to the other team members on Discord.
 We'll love to help you out.

 ## Software